Knowing Earth

 Nuclear energy has always had a love-hate relationship.
 With the drive towards carbon-neutral energy sources, nuclear provides an option.

 The primary input to nuclear systems is Uranium.
 Uranium is found naturally in many deposits.
 Some of the largest currently being mined include volcanogenic sources (e.g. Olympic Dam, Australia), hydrothermal veins and intrusives, phosphatic sediments (e.g. Central African Republic), black shales and conglomerates.
 Similarly, exploration for monazite, which is the main source of thorium used in thorium reactors.
+We can add to this story with our experience in tectonic, our crustal and igneous databases, but also our source-to-sink studies. |

 The Energy Transition